Hole Saw Size Chart | Wood, Metal, Plastic, & More

 Tungsten Carbide

-Although they don’t quite live up to the durability of their bimetal counterparts, these hole saws nonetheless serve a useful role around the house or in a small workshop.
+They don’t quite live up to the durability of their bimetal counterparts.
+But, these hole saws are useful around the house or in a small workshop.
 As a result of the material’s properties, carbon steel hole saws can only be used for very lightweight tasks.

 Carbon steel hole saws can be used in various materials, including drywall, plywood, plastic, etc.